Going Solo in the Laser

 in sailing history.

-boat.
-It's certainly an exciting boat to sail in
+It's certainly an exciting boat to sail in comparison to the Heron.

-However whilst the Laser was a one-person
+Whilst the Laser was a one-person

 boat, I found that because of the layout of the Black Rock